Payment Gateway Questions & Answers

 Q. Do you have an API so people can enter their credit card details on my website?

-A. Sorry, no. One of the fundamental strengths of the e-Path system is that your customer enters their credit card details within the heavily secure e-Path PCI DSS compliant environment.
+A. Sorry, no. One of the fundamental strengths of the e-Path system is that your customer enters their credit card details within the heavily secure e-Path PCI compliant environment.

 Australian ecommerce payment gatewayAccept Visa, Master Card, American Express, Diners Club, JCB and all credit card types